Dick Clark on the "American Bandstand" TV show from Philadelphia, appears with teens around him as he reads mail. AP photo.

 American Bandstand, late -1950s-early-1960s.

-Bandstand, out of Philadelphia, soon became the highest rated local daytime TV show in the nation.
-That got the attention of network executives in New York.
+Bandstand at first was a regional show from Philadelphia.
+But it soon became the highest rated local daytime TV show in the nation, and that got the attention of network executives in New York.
 By August 1957, now called American Bandstand, ABC began broadcasting the show nationwide at 3 p.m. for an hour-and-a-half.
 Within six months of going national, American Bandstand was picked up by 101 stations.
 Twenty million viewers were now tuning in, half of whom were adult.
 The show was also receiving 20,000 to 45,000 fan letters a week.
 Teenagers came to Philadelphia from wide and far for a chance to dance on the show.
 Bandstand also became known as a place where new talent could be seen; a place where aspiring artists could get their start.
 On the November 22, 1957 show, for example, two young singers using the name “Tom & Jerry” appeared.
 The duo would later become known as Simon & Garfunkel.
 New dances were often introduced on the show.
 It was on Bandstand that Chubby Checker brought “the Twist” to the nation in the summer of 1960.
 Bandstand’s “regular” dance couples approached daytime soap-opera fame, and in the 1950s and 1960s they were written about regularly in teen magazines, as was Clark and the show.

 Clark interviewing singer Bobby Rydell, 1958.

 It didn’t hurt, of course, that Bandstand‘s WFIL-TV station was owned by the Walter Annenberg empire, which also included, among other media outlets, TV Guide and Seventeen magazine for girls.
 Seventeen had a regular column on Bandstand, “written” by one of the show’s regulars.
 And TV Guide put Clark’s telegenic face on its cover several times during the 1950s (see sample covers below).